GfellerLab/MixTCRviz/README.txt

 Rscript test_MixTCRviz.R

+Alternatively, you can run the code test_MixTCRviz.R in Rstudio (or any R interface)

-The output in test/out_compare should be the same as in test/out
+The output in test/out should be the same as in test/out_compare

 ############
 RUNNING